mrWh1te/Botmation/src/botmation/actions/README.md

 # Actions Reference

-As of v1.0.0, there are 6 types of bot actions.
+As of v1.0.0, there are 6 types of Bot Actions.

 1. Console
 2. Cookies